 Asynchronous online courses are not affected by university schedule changes due to inclement weather.
 The instructor in an online course is responsible for any modifications in course deadlines, assignments, or other requirements in an online course.
 Students should contact their instructor for guidance in these situations.

-Synchronous online courses (Wimba and ITV Streaming Sections) follow the announced schedule changes due to inclement weather.
+Synchronous online courses (courses that meet online at the same day and time as an on-ground section) follow the announced schedule changes due to inclement weather.

 If the University is officially closed, certain essential activities such as campus dining, facilities management and public safety will continue to operate.
 When the University is officially closed, its policy of Days of Administrative Closing will apply for staff exempt and staff nonexempt employees.